 Miriam Stewart-Kroeker is a native of Hamilton, Ontario, where she began her studies at the age of 5.
 She studied with Paul Pulford and the Penderecki String Quartet at Wilfrid Laurier University, where she received an Honours Bachelor of Music in Cello Performance as well as a Diploma in Chamber Music Performance.
 She went on to complete a Master’s degree in Cello Performance at McGill University under the direction of Matt Haimovitz.
-She is looking forward to joining the Kitchener-Waterloo Symphony cello section in January 2020.
+She recently joined the Kitchener-Waterloo Symphony cello section in January 2020.

 On top of performing with various orchestras throughout Ontario, Miriam is an active chamber musician.
 She is a founding member of the Andromeda Piano Trio, who perform frequently for a number of chamber music series in the region, including the Kitchener-Waterloo Chamber Music Society, Guelph Connections Chamber Music Series, Conrad Grebel Noon Hour series, Toronto Chamber Players series and more.
 In 2013 Miriam completed a winter residency at the Banff Centre for the Arts in solo and chamber music, and her chamber ensembles have been the recipients of a number of awards.
 She has performed as a soloist with numerous orchestras and ensembles, including the Cambridge Symphony Orchestra, Da Capo Chamber Choir and the Georgian Bay Symphony.

 When not playing the cello, Miriam enjoys baking, learning new languages, canoe tripping and other outdoor activities.
 Her most recent adventure included bicycling from Seattle to San Francisco, camping along the way.